The time length for one program normally lasts about one hour:

 Fifth Grade and/or Sixth Grade - Eighth Grade

-As another option, there are many schools that have President Lincoln to return every year to present his more advanced programfor the specific grade level(s) only, who are studying American History and specifically The American Civil War.
+As another popular option, there are many schools who have President Lincoln to return every year to present his more advanced programfor the specific grade level(s) only, who are doing a more indepth study within American History and specifically The American Civil War.

-His presentation greatly enhances the understanding and hardships that President Lincoln enduredpersonally and politically, as he led the nation through The American Civil War.
-This hands-on and visual form of learning is highly engaging for students, as their prior knowledge is highly deepened and challenging their analytical thinking.
+This presentation greatly explores the understanding and hardships that President Lincoln enduredpersonally and politically, as he led the nation through The American Civil War.
+This hands-on and visual form of learning is highly engaging for students, as their prior knowledge is even more deepened and with requiring their analytical thinking.